jin/bazel-glossary/README.md

 A way to specify a group of targets on the command line.
 Commonly used patterns are `:all` (all rule targets), `:*` (all rule + file targets), `...` (current package and all subpackages recursively).
+Can be used in combination, for example, `//...:*` means all rule and file targets in all packages recursively from the root of the workspace.

 #### Tests
 Rule targets instantiated from test rules, and therefore contains a test